 - Product cost for 50 caps = $9.5 X 50 = $475

 Fixed pricing is set per “tape” design irrespective of the number of embroidery stitches.
-Depending on the embroidery designs, it could be both cost-effective or expensive for embroiders.
+Depending on the embroidery designs, it could be both cost-effective and expensive for embroiders.
 On the other hand, customers get lured into this, and the embroiders would print a design with fewer stitches to save money, thereby giving it an incomplete appearance.

 Running an embroidery shop is not easy and not cheap.
 It does manage to put some panic and fear into the hearts of small business owners.
 For the most part, business owners fail to price their services right for the following problems.

 - Do I charge too much so my customers will go to my competitors?

 - If I don’t charge enough, I will lose my business.